Against Canvas (and other things)

-If at any point the Powers That Be at Baylor order me to use Canvas, I will.
-But barring such an order, I won’t.
+If at any point the Powers That Be at Baylor order me to use Canvas, I ... might.
+Or I might quit.
+But barring such an order, I certainly won’t do it.
 There are two major reasons why.

 Even with all the features and plugins, Canvas presumes certain ways of organizing classes that might not be universal, just typical.
 And if (like me) you’re an atypical user, you have to choose between constantly fighting with the system or gradually doing more and more things the way Canvas wants you to do them.
 This, by the way, is why it’s never true to say that technologies are neutral and what matters is how you use them: every technology without exception has affordances, certain actions that it makes easy, and other actions that it makes difficult or impossible.
 A technology whose affordances run contrary to your convictions can rob you of your independence — and any technology deployed on the scale of Canvas will inevitably do that.
 It will turn every teacher into an obedient Canvas-user.
 I don’t want to be an obedient Canvas-user.

-The second reason I don’t use Canvas is because of my concerns about its harvesting of our data.
+The second and even more important reason I don’t use Canvas is because of my concerns about its harvesting of our data.
 I support, though not without reservations, the system of political economy that we call capitalism, but I strongly protest against what Shoshana Zuboff, in one of the most important books of recent years, calls “surveillance capitalism.”
 Canvas sucks up all our data and does with it more-or-less whatever it wants, and I don’t approve of that as an individual user and also because I think it is inconsistent with the character of real education.
 We’re here to learn together, not to provide data for a company to monetize.
 I don't think Baylor should use Canvas, or Turnitin for that matter — Turnitin is even more corrupt than Canvas — but that's an argument that falls on the deafest of ears.

 As an alternative to surveillance-capitalist systems like Canvas, I try to use open-source software and, even when that’s not possible, software that works on the open web.
 I want to create an environment in which we, you and I together, are the ones who own and control what the ed-tech companies think of as our data but what I think of as our human conversation.
 This may be a quixotic quest on my part, given the power and extent of the ed-tech powerhouses, but I'm gonna keep pursuing it anyway.